Ultimate Guide to Backpacking Big Sur

 When I was there, the Treebones resort had just run a mini music festival so check notice boards around the area for details of events.
 The issue is that the distance between venues and camp sights makes getting to these happenings kind of hard unless you are (1) a totally tee-total partier (2) not troubled by drink-driving guidance and unfazed by the idea of jail time for DUI.

-My advice is to simply get a 12 pack of Sierra Nevada pale ale & some Californian weed and connect with your companions, camp neighbours and the omnipresent roaring ocean.
+My advice is to simply get a 12 pack of Sierra Nevada pale ale & some Californian weed (remember, it’s perfectly legal if you do it properly) and connect with your companions, camp neighbors and the omnipresent roaring ocean.
 Save your partying for when you get back to the city.

 Hikes Around Big Sur

 If you have time and strong enough legs, hiking the entire stretch of Highway 1 would be a lot of fun and I met at least one guy who had done just this.
 However, as you would be limited to what you can carry on your back it would mean having to buy a lot of food in the stores in and around Big Sur which could soon add up.